turbot/tailpipe-docs/docs/reference/glossary.md

 ## Partition

 A partition is a subset of a table.
-The `partition` block in a `.tpc` defines a named partition and includes one or more `source` blocks used to populate he partition.
+The `partition` block in a `.tpc` defines a named partition and includes one or more `source` blocks used to populate the partition.
 You can use the partition name to filter a query, e.g. `select count(*) from aws_cloudtrail_log where partition = 'prod'`.

 ## Table